sscpac/statick-action/README.md

 ## `log_level`

-The statick log level to use.
+The Statick log level to use.
 Default: `INFO`.

 ## `output_path`